 No, you can't eat traditional powdered sugar on keto.
 That's why I use powdered erythritol for my homemade cream cheese frosting instead.
 It gives you the same texture and flavor without all the sugar.

 Is It Okay To Leave Icing Out Overnight?

 No, you should never leave frosting with cream cheese in it out overnight.
 The rule when it comes to cream cheese is that it should never sit out longer than 2 hours at a time.
 Otherwise, bacteria will start growing, and it can make you ill.
 For best results, either put all the frosting in the fridge until you're ready to use it or place the frosted baked goods in the refrigerator.

 How Long Does Keto Cream Cheese Frosting Last?

-Store the keto cream cheese frosting in the refrigerator for up to 5 days.
+Store the sugar free keto cream cheese icing in the refrigerator for up to 5 days.
 Keep in mind, it's not full of processed ingredients, and there are no preservatives so that it won't last an extended period of time.
 If you see that it's really watery or moldy, then it's no longer safe to eat.

 Can I Freeze Cream Cheese Icing?